mbest/knockout-table/README.md

 * `columns` - either the number of columns or an array, with each item representing a column.
 In the former case, `rows` is assumed to be a two-dimensional array (array of arrays).
 In the latter case, `rows` is assumed to be an array of objects, with the values in `columns` being the keys in each object. `columns` is usually required, but is optional if a `header` array is included.
 * `header` - either an array of header values or a function that returns the header for each column value. (optional)
 * `data` - a function that returns the data value for a given row and column. (optional)
-* `evenClass` - the name a class that will be applied to even rows in the table. (optional)
+* `evenClass` - the name of a class that will be applied to even (2, 4, 6, etc.) rows in the table. (optional)

 Any of the above parameters can be an observable and will cause the table to be regenerated if updated.
 For the purpose of making the binding faster, the entries in `rows`, `columns`, or `headers` cannot be observables.
-The actual data items, though, can be observable; an update to a data item observable will only update the value of the corresponding table cell.
+The actual data items, though, can be observable, and if updated, will only update the value of the corresponding table cell.

 #### How this binding works

 The `table` binding uses a very fast method of table generation.
 1) It first generates the table HTML as a string.
 2) It then parses the string into DOM elements using `innerHTML` on a detached node.
 3) Finally, it inserts the table contents into the table element in the document.

+#### Additional interfaces

+* `ko.utils.escape(string)` - returns a string with HTML special characters (&, <, >, ", etc.) converted to entities.
+This is used internally by the `table` binding to ensure that data values are treated as text when assembled into the table HTML.

 #### License and Contact